 There’s something nostalgic about the cool, refreshing flavor of peppermint that makes us want to grab our snowboards and hit the slopes.
 In the spirit of winter reverie, our Chocolate Peppermint Protein Balls roll all the goodness of cold-weather fun into a healthy treat.

 For more healthy recipes, sign up for Openfit for free today!

 How to Make Protein Balls

 The only equipment you need to make these protein bites is a food processor and a refrigerator.
-The first step is tossing six ingredients—dates, almond butter, rolled oats, hemp seeds, peppermint extract, and Openfit Plant-Based Protein Shake—into a food processor, then pulsing until a dough forms.
+The first step is tossing six ingredients—dates, almond butter, rolled oats, hemp seeds, peppermint extract, and the Openfit Plant-Based Protein Shake—into a food processor, then pulsing until a dough forms.